-On April 11, 2024, the Company received a letter from the Listing Qualifications staff of Nasdaq notifying the Company that based on the financial statements contained in its Form 10-K for the year-ended December 31, 2023, it no longer complies with the requirement under Nasdaq Listing Rule 5550(b)(1) to maintain a minimum of \$2.5 million in stockholders' equity for continued listing on the Nasdaq Capital Market (the "Equity Standard") or the alternative requirements of having a market value of listed securities of \$35.0 million or net income from continuing operations of \$500,000 in the most recently completed fiscal years (the "Alternative Standards"), and may be subject to delisting.
-The notification letter had no immediate effect on the Company's listing on the Nasdaq Capital Market.
-Nasdaq provided the Company until May 13, 2024, to submit a plan to regain compliance with the Equity Standard (the "Compliance Plan").
-The Company timely submitted a Compliance Plan to Nasdaq to regain compliance with the Equity Standard.
-While there is no certainty we will be granted additional time, we may receive a compliance period, typically of no more than 180 days, to regain compliance with the Equity Standard.
-As of March 31, 2024, we had a stockholders' equity of \$2.7 million, which exceeds the minimum stockholders' equity required under the Equity Standard.
-However, Nasdaq has discretion in determining compliance with the Equity Standard to consider the Company's historic use of cash.
-If the Company fails to regain compliance with the Nasdaq continued listing standards, after any compliance period, if granted, Nasdaq will provide notice that the Company's common stock will be subject to delisting.
+On April 11, 2024, the Company received a letter from the Listing Qualifications staff of Nasdaq notifying the Company that based on the financial statements contained in its Form 10-K for the year-ended December 31, 2023, it no longer complies with the requirement under Nasdaq Listing Rule 5550(b)(1) to maintain a minimum of \$2.5 million in stockholders' equity for continued listing on the Nasdaq Capital Market (the "Equity Standard") or the alternative requirements of having a market value of listed securities of \$35.0 million or net income from continuing operations of \$500,000 in the most recently completed fiscal year or two of the last three most recently completed fiscal years (the "Alternative Standards"), and may be subject to delisting.
+The notification letter had no immediate effect on the Company's listing on the Nasdaq Capital Market and the Company timely submitted a plan to regain compliance with the Equity Standard.

+On June 5, 2024, Nasdaq notified the Company that it has been provided an extension to regain and evidence compliance with the Equity Standard on or before September 30, 2024.
+As of June 30, 2024, we had a stockholders' deficit of \$2.9 million.
+If the Company fails to regain and evidence compliance with the Equity Standard on or before September 30, 2024, and in its quarterly filing on Form 10-Q following the compliance period, Nasdaq will provide notice that the Company's common stock will be subject to delisting.
+At that time, the Company may appeal Nasdaq's determination to a Hearings Panel.
 There can be no assurance that the Company will be able to regain or maintain compliance with the Equity Standard.